Mini-LP

 A mini-LP or mini-album is a short record album or LP, usually retailing at a lower price than an album that would be considered full-length.
 It is distinct from an EP due to containing more tracks and a slightly longer running length.
 A mini-LP is not to be confused with the Japanese CDs issued in a "mini LP sleeve" or "paper jacket".

 Its running time is shorter than the typical album but longer than a single album.
 It is sometimes synonymous with extended play, especially in East Asia music market.
 However, some music distributors may classify mini albums with 7 or more songs as an album.
 In the United States, The Recording Academy's rules for Grammy Awards state that an album must comprise a minimum total playing time of 15 minutes with at least five distinct tracks or a minimum total playing time of 30 minutes with no minimum track requirement.
 In the United Kingdom, the criteria for the UK Albums Chart is that a recording counts as an "album" if it either has more than four tracks or lasts more than 25 minutes.

 East Asia music market

-In South Korea, a mini album is a promotional term for a release that has less of a budget than a "full album".
+In South Korea, a mini album is a promotional term for a release that has a longer running time and more tracks than a single album but is shorter than a "full album", also known as a studio album.
 A mini album can also be called an EP.
-A release that has an expensive budget (excluding music video production cost) is called a "full album", also known as a studio album.
-In some instances, a mini-LP is also called a full album, although it only has 6 or 7 tracks.
+In some instances, a mini album is also called a full album, although it only has 6 or 7 tracks.
 An example would be Face by Jimin.
 This also applies to Japanese releases by South Korean artists.

 In some cases, artists have used the chronological placement of a mini album in their discography as part of the title of the release.
-For example, 2NE1 1st Mini Album and Taste of Love: The 10th Mini Album (note that both are considered EPs, not mini-LPs).
+For example, 2NE1 1st Mini Album and Strawberry Milk's The 1st Mini Album.